GekkoFyre/small-world-deluxe/docs/dialogs/About.md

 Copyright © 2019-2020 – [GekkoFyre Networks](https://gekkofyre.io/), All Rights Reserved.

 Authored with my beloved partner always in mind.
 Much love to you, Norwaro!
+Along with many thanks to my closest of friends, Arctic Emerald and Hiddensoul ^,==,^

 #### Authors